moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 - `dag.repository` is the name of the GitHub repository where your code is stored
 - `dag.tag` is the tag you used when creating a release in your GitHub repository
-- `maintainers` is a list of GitHub usernames of individuals responsible for maintaining the workflow
+- `maintainers` is a list of GitHub usernames of individuals responsible for maintaining the workflow, and updating any secret values
 - `tags.business_unit` must be one of `Central Digital`, `CICA`, `HMCTS`, `HMPPS`, `HQ`, `LAA`, `OPG`, `Platforms`, `Technology Services`
 - `tags.owner` must be an email address ending with `@justice.gov.uk`